Fury3K/AudioScholar-static/docs/SPMP-MarkdownVersion/SPMP-MD.md

 ***

--   **Schedule:** The project development timeframe is constrained to 8 weeks, targeting completion by May 06, 2025.
-Development follows an Agile/Scrum methodology with weekly checkpoints and key increment deadlines (Weeks 2, 4, 6, 8).
+-   **Schedule:** The project development timeframe follows an extended schedule, targeting completion by December 2, 2025.
+Development follows an Agile/Scrum methodology with weekly checkpoints and key increment deadlines.
 A detailed project schedule, including task lists, project board, and timeline, is maintained using ClickUp.
 -   **Budget:** No allocated monetary budget exists currently.
 The project utilizes free tiers of cloud services (Firebase, Nhost, Google Gemini AI, Render).
 A future potential allocation of P500 is considered for compensating application testers.

 ## 1.2 EVOLUTION OF PLAN